logiqai/docs/logiq-server/logiq-paas-community-edition.md

 ### Configuring `NodePort`, `ClusterIP`, and `LoadBalancer`

-The service type configurations for your LOGIQ deployment are exposed in the `values.yaml` , as shown in the following example.
+The service type configurations for your Apica Ascent deployment are exposed in the `values.yaml` , as shown in the following example.

 ```bash
 flash-coffee: